 For all bohemian style lovers, we have found another simple and cute idea for homemade ornaments.
 Using several five-inch thin twigs, small and delicate feathers and colourful wooden beads, it’s easy to create these unique arrows ornaments.
 Find Alice Wingerden’s full tutorial at Thoughts From Alice.

-We hope these ideas have given you some inspiration and provided you enough guidance to feel like you can also make your own 2019 Christmas tree decorations.
+We hope these ideas have given you some inspiration and provided you with enough guidance to feel like you can also make your own Christmas tree decorations.